allankk/cosmos-odyssey/README.md

     - Configure "remoteDBURL" to use your remote database

 ## Additional notes
-- Since the assignment was relatively time-consuming (though thoroughly interesting), I did not spend much extra time writing automated tests or taking care of edge cases.
+- Since the assignment was relatively time-consuming (though thoroughly interesting), not much effort was put into writing automated tests or taking care of edge cases.
 - If the server is started on a new and empty *remote* server, it may send an error message and fail the first time (asynchronous issue).
 Simply run it again if it happens and everything should work.